 Unfortunately, the animal care program is not arranged in the scholl year 2022-2023.
 If you are interested in animals, see our program Dog Consultant via the link.

 Our animal care and dog consultant students are running Borgå DogCare, which offers services for pets and their owners.

 Improve your knowledge about animals

 We offer a one year course for people wanting to know more about domestic animals and pets.
 The focus is on the most common domestic animals, but the education also includes horses and farm animals.
-Perhaps you are planning to start a business within an animal branch or perhaps in the future you are looking more as an animal carer?
+Perhaps you are planning to start a business within an animal branch, or perhaps in the future you would like to work at an animal clinic or as an animal carer?
 Sign up for our Animal Care course to give you the basic knowledge and readiness within the subject area.

 If you are mainly interested in dogs, check out our programme: Dog Consultant